aclowes/yawn/README.rst

   so they can change over time.

 Run
-  A manually triggered or scheduled run of a Workflow.
+  An instance of a workflow, manually triggered or scheduled.

 Task
   A shell command that specifies the upstream tasks it depends on, the number times to retry, and a